 Officers and Directors

 Section 3.1 The Officers of the Division shall be Chair, Chair-Elect, Immediate Past Chair, Secretary and Treasurer, all of whom shall also be members of the Board of Directors.
-No person shall serve as Chair for two (2) consecutive terms.
+No person shall serve as Chair for more than two (2) consecutive terms.
 The immediate Past Chair shall remain a member of the Board for one (1) year immediately following the expiration of his/her term as Chair.